Mohammed-Taysser/foody/docs/utils/logger.md

-# `winstonLogger` - Advanced Winston Logger with Daily Rotation
+# `logger` - Advanced Winston Logger with Daily Rotation

 A robust and flexible logging utility built on [winston](https://github.com/winstonjs/winston) with support for: